 Who needs bobtail insurance?

 Bobtail insurance is needed for truck drivers who own their own truck, are leased on a Motor Carrier, and drive without a trailer.
-One example is when you drop off your load and trailer and while in currently transporting to your next load you encounter a collision.
+One example is when you drop off your load and trailer and while currently transporting to your next load you encounter a collision.
 It’s called “bobtailing” when you are driving without a trailer.
 This type of insurance will cover you in this instance.

 Typical bobtail insurance cost